morsznetik/pyPlayer/README.md

 - [ ] Fix pre-render mode issues when debug is enabled
 - [ ] More extensible text-rendering styles[^2]
 - [ ] Compressing color video frames by grouping the same color in the same line
+- [ ] Diff algorithm for printing frames, only updating what is needed
 - [ ] Improve color smoothing algorithm
 - [ ] Transparency toggle[^3]
 - [ ] Improve CI/CD pipeline